wendyh26/notion-tasks-cal-sync/README.md

 Copy the code from [`notion-tasks-gcal-sync/lambda_function.py`](notion-tasks-gcal-sync/lambda_function.py) and paste it into the Lambda inline code editor, then click **Deploy**.

-> **Important:** Check your Notion database column names and update `"Task Name"` and `"Due"` in the code to match exactly.
+> **Important:** Check your Notion database column names and update `Task Name` and `Due` in the code to match exactly.
 Make sure each task name and due date is not empty.

 ## Step 4: Set Environment Variables